Remember how you could stay up all night talking with your partner when you were first falling in love?

 While you can’t get back all those feel-good brain chemicals on demand, there is something you can do to bring back that closeness and connection you once felt for each other.

-• How your body language, facial expressions, and posture can either bring you and your partner closer and get you talking MORE, or alienate you further
+In Class 5 of the program, which is all about communication, I’ll reveal how your body language, facial expressions, and posture can either bring you and your partner closer and get you talking MORE, or alienate you further.

 May you have an extraordinary day,